mayank-singh-io/mayank-singh-io/README.md

 I build things end to end — research and threat modelling through implementation, tests and deployment.
 Most of it runs **locally**: if a feature can work without touching a network, it does.

-I also work **agent-first on every project**.
-Specs and architecture go through the BMAD Method — including Party Mode sessions that pressure-test designs across specialist agent personas before any code exists — with Claude Code as the implementation and pairing tool, backed by tests and CI gates.
+I also work **agent-first on every project**, using a structured spec-to-architecture-to-implementation pipeline.
+Designs get pressure-tested against multiple specialist perspectives before any code exists, then built and iterated with Claude Code as the implementation and pairing tool — backed by tests and CI gates.

 ---